cybercongress/launch-kit/gen_txs/README.md

 # Genesis ceremony

 If you in the list of Genesis validators you will get automatically respect from the community.
-It's a law.

 This ceremony provides to validators sign the first transaction and start validating from the first block.

 ## Requirements